QCDIS/Life-Watch-Summer-School-2023-materials/ravre/exercises/introduction/ravre_introduction.md

 ##### Exercise 1.
 Configuration
 First, we need to set certain parameters and configurations.
 We will be using a public API ([What is API?](https://www.ibm.com/topics/api)) key from the Dutch meteorological institute, KNMI (Koninklijk Nederlands Meteorologisch Instituut).
 With this key, we can authenticate ourselves within the data repository of [The KNMI Data Platform](https://dataplatform.knmi.nl/).
 From this platform, we will be retrieving Polar Volume Data which contains a host of parameters which can be used to detect biological echoes.

-`Note:` There are two types of parameters recognized by NaaVRE Code analyzer: `param` and `conf`. `param` signifies that the user needs to supply this information when a workflow is executed.
-This could be a name of a Radar, a date, your password, etc. `conf` signifies that it holds information publicly shared.
-You would not enter your password here as it would be public to the world.
-You would use `conf` to indicate where your storage is located, what your maximum number of files needs to be, etc.
 ```python
 # conf
 import os